 was sufficiently widespread for the editorial of the December A.P.R. to note the

 'old friends from the fuzzy wuzzy school'.
 The Victorian Amateur

 Photographic Association held an interstate salon with a loan

 collection of pictorial work from The Royal Photographic Society

-in 1905.
 The A.P.R. review in the February issue attributed

 the dominance of the 'art aspect' to the effect of such books